dimitri-nicolo/calico/maintenance/performance/ebpf/about-ebpf.md

 canonical_url: '/maintenance/performance/ebpf/about-ebpf'
 ---

->**Note**: Support for eBPF mode is in tech preview in this release.
-We recommend against deploying it in production
-> because it has had less testing (particularly scale and robustness testing) than a full GA release.
-This
-> tech preview release has support for tiered policy; host endpoints (with normal, pre-DNAT and apply-on-forward
-> policy); flow logs; and DNS policy.
-{: .alert .alert-info}

 eBPF is a Linux kernel feature that allows fast yet safe mini-programs to be loaded into the kernel in order to customise its operation.